WHAT IS GUERRILLA MARKETING? RISKS & REWARDS IN GUERRILLA MARKETING

 Let us understand this through an example: Suppose in a football event, the title sponsor is OPPO mobile, but in the same event another mobile company like Nokia put his posters everywhere wherever there is an advertisement of oppo.

-So, in this case, Nokia can fade the impression of Oppo from the minds of people and use Oppo’s brand image for promotion of Nokia’s products without the knowledge of Oppo.
+So, in this case, Nokia can fade the impression of Oppo from the minds of people and use Oppo’s brand image for the promotion of Nokia’s products without the knowledge of Oppo.

 B) Experiential marketing